 All LumaSense pyrometers are calibrated according to these rules.

 This page is copyrighted and commercial use and republishing is restricted.
 Copies may be made for academic or research use and distributed if the original copyright information is included.
-You may directly link to this page or other pages in the LumaSense Technologies.
+You may directly link to this page or other pages in the LumaSense Technologies website.